 Eventually the chicken whisperer returned.
 The three of them talked for a few minutes and then quite suddenly there seemed to be nothing more to say.
 Getting to their feet, they set off, heading back down the mountain, moving quickly and easily now that they were not loaded down.

 They had to very careful as they approached the edge of town, not wanting to be caught now that they were so close to making their escape.
 But the streets were almost empty.
-Anna’s cell phone showed the time as 1.15 am.
+Anna’s phone showed the time as 3.15 am.
 All the houses were in darkness as they walked.
-They moved in silence, only speaking in a hurried whisper when necessary.
-The sound of vehicles reached them and they stepped right back into deepest shadow and watched as another military convoy drove by within a few feet of them.
+They moved in silence, only speaking in whispers if absolutely necessary.
+The sound of vehicles reached them, and they stepped right back into deepest shadow and watched as another military convoy drove by within a few feet of them.

 ‘Me too,’ Anna told him.
 ‘Perhaps this means everything is going to be okay?
 If they are pulling out, then maybe we’re at peace again?’

 ‘I don’t like the look of it.
 Something is going on.’

 Mark parted from the others to return to his own place.
 Anna felt a great surge of emotion at their parting.
 She was afraid to let him go, afraid she would never see him again.
 She hardly dared to think about the next few hours, afraid that events would overtake them and their plan would fail.
 The waiting was so hard.
 She was on a virtual knife’s edge the whole time.